evncosta/100-Days-of-Code/Day 16/README.md

 An object-oriented coffee machine implementation that demonstrates proper software architecture with separated concerns and modular design.
 This project was completed as part of **Day 16** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 16: Object Oriented Programming (OOP)** in the 100 Days of Code curriculum.
+It demonstrates the evolution from procedural to object-oriented programming.

 ## 🎯 Project Overview

 The OOP Coffee Machine features: